origo-map/origo-documentation/content/layers.md

 ---|---|---|---
  `uncheckedValue` | Value that corresponds to the unchecked state | No | 0 (false) `checkedValue` | Value that corresponds to the checked state | No | 1 (true)

+**checkbox Options array**

+For the checkbox attribute type an array can be supplied used to set up multiple choice type checkbox questions.
+The array contains the strings that should be able to select between.
+By adding to the string the suffix `:textbox`, a textbox is attached to the option, the text box is enabled only if the option is checked.
+This can be used as an "other"/"miscellaneous" free text option.

 #### Example editor attributes